 Zany Cajun contests such as crawfish eating, crawfish bobbing and crawfish racing happen throughout the day.
 A festival favorite is the annual Gumbo Cook-Off, where 24 teams compete for the coveted skillet trophy and over $1,000 in cash prizes.
 Families with younger children can enjoy age-appropriate games and activities in the Kids Area including a spin-to-win prize wheel.

 Rajun Cajun is free admission and festival-goers will have plenty of food and beverage options from a variety of vendors.
 However, no one lets the crawfish go to waste.
 Attendees are always encouraged to get there early in the day because it always sells out.
-Upgraded experiences at the Swamp VIP Tent and the Bayou Bash, are available for purchase in advance.
-With VIP tent, attendees enjoy an unlimited crawfish and Cajun cuisine buffet that includes and sodas, water and beer, plus a shady spot under the big tent to enjoy the music.
+Upgraded experiences at the Swamp VIP Tent are available for purchase in advance.
+With the VIP tent, attendees enjoy an unlimited crawfish and Cajun cuisine buffet that includes and sodas, water and beer, plus a shady spot under the big tent to enjoy the music.

 Rajun Cajun is the largest fundraiser for Porter-Leath with 100% of the proceeds benefiting the programs and services given at no cost to over 50,000 local children and their families.
 Remember - eat crawfish, help children!